spatie/laravel-multitenancy/docs/advanced-usage/listening-for-events.md

 ## `\Spatie\Multitenancy\Events\MadeTenantCurrentEvent`

 This event will fire when a tenant has been made the current one.
 At this point the `makeCurrent` method of all of [the tasks](/laravel-multitenancy/v1/using-tasks-to-prepare-the-environment/overview/) have been executed.
-The current tenant will also have been bound as `currentTenant` in the container.
+The current tenant also have been bound as `currentTenant` in the container.

 It has one public property `$tenant`, that contains an instance of `Spatie\Multitenancy\Models\Tenant`